Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Modulating Exploration and Training via Domain of Expertise

-\textbf{Non-experts should forget irrelevant skills,} and experts should be slow to forget useful skills.
+\paragraph{Experts should retain relevant skills} and non-experts should forget irrelevant skills.
 During the source task, agents learn skills which are relevant to the completion of the target task, but also skills which might be irrelevant.
 Such irrelevant skills can arise from differences in skill requirements between source and target tasks, or from extrapolation.
 Ideally, agents should quickly forget irrelevant behaviours.
-However, at the same time they must retain useful skills, which may be difficult in settings which require complex coordination or with sparse rewards, as forgetting can occur during extended low-reward periods.
+However, at the same time, they must retain useful skills, which may be difficult in settings which require complex coordination or with sparse rewards, since forgetting can occur during extended low-reward periods.